-- The full cooperation of administrators, faculty, maintenance/custodial staff, parents, students and the community. - The establishment of a District-wide coordinator and advisory committee. - School-based safety committees that shall include pest management and pesticide policies and procedures as part of their agenda. - Each school designating a staff member to coordinate the Healthy Schools Act and ensuring the maintenance of pest management records.
+- The full cooperation of administrators, faculty, maintenance/custodial staff, parents, students and the community. - The establishment of a District-wide coordinator and advisorycommittee. - School-based safety committees that shall include pest management and pesticide policies and procedures as part of their agenda. - Each school designating a staff member to coordinate the Healthy Schools Act and ensuring the maintenance of pest management records.

 The Berryessa Union School District invites questions, concerns and suggestions from our parents, community, students and staff.
-All comments addressing the above noted practice should be addressed to the Director of Maintenance, Operations and Transportation, Miguel Cruz (mcruz@busd.net) at (408) 923-1898, Berryessa Union School District, 945 Piedmont Rd.
+All comments addressing the above noted practice should be addressed to the Director of Maintenance, Operations and Transportation, Dan Norris (dnorris@busd.net) at (408) 923-1898, Berryessa Union School District, 945 Piedmont Rd.
 San Jose, CA 95132.

-BOARD OF TRUSTEES Thelma Boac Richard Claspill David Cohen Hugo Jiménez Khoa Nguyen
+Thelma Boac Hugo Jiménez Khoa Nguyen Jai Srinivasan Jaria Jaug